TNG/junit-dataprovider/README.md

 > [Parameterized](https://github.com/junit-team/junit/wiki/Parameterized-tests).
 > The advantage of this concept is surely that it is completely
 > [typesafe](http://en.wikipedia.org/wiki/Type_safety).
 Unfortunatly one have to create
-> a class per data provider or parameterized test, respectively, which is IMHO also over
+> a class per data provider or parameterized test, respectively, which is IMHO also overkill.
-> kill.
-Furthermore the tests of a single unit (= class) have to divided into different classes
+> Furthermore the tests of a single unit (= class) have to divided into different classes
 > which need to be maintained separately (renamed/moved etc.).

 [JUnit Theories]: https://github.com/junit-team/junit/wiki/Theories

-Reqirements
+Requirements
 -----------

 This JUnit dataprovider requires JUnit in version 4.8.2+ (see